FrostyFears/Surfactant-RSV-Children/README.md

 Introduction:

 Workflow and results for the paper “Hydrophilic But Not Hydrophobic Surfactant Protein Genetic Variants Are Associated With Severe Acute Respiratory Syncytial Virus Infection in Children.”
+If you want to look at the code directly I suggest perusing the markdown file, but if you want rendered figures I suggest downloading the HTML file.

 Citation: